Nursery (Antarctica/Arctic Class)

 Dean Field Nursery is open 8:40am – 3:00pm, Monday – Friday and the aim is to meet every child’s unique potential and develop confident children so they are ready to tackle any challenges when they embark on their school journey.
 Miss Fitzpatrick, Mrs Robertshaw and Miss Rhodes make learning exciting for all children by providing stimulating activities and a safe and warm environment for all children to flourish.

 In Nursery, the team plan a variety of motivating activities to support all children’s development according to the Early Years Foundation Stage (EYFS).
-They focus on developing a vast amount of skills within 17 different areas of learning according to what a ‘typical’ child of the Nursery age should be doing.
+They focus on developing a vast amount of skills within 7 different educational programmes according to what a ‘typical’ child of the Nursery age should be doing.
 However, we take into account that every child is individual and even though we work towards developing the skills outlined in the EYFS Framework our staff ensure personalised next steps and challenges are in place.
 This is to develop them into confident, resilient and happy children who are ready for the next stage – Reception.

 In Nursery we have a great focus on supporting children’s independence, resilience and communication and vocabulary skills as this provides the foundations of learning to be embedded in order for different subject knowledge and skills to be taught further up school in greater depth.